 The tap water is safe to drink in Sofia and if our Airbnb is any indication, getting hot water is not a problem.
 In fact, we needed to be careful when using the hot water because it was scalding!
 As mentioned above, Sofia is located on a mineral spring and many of the local residents get water directly from the “Hot Springs” located next to the Banya Bashi Mosque just north of the Sofia History Museum.
 There are also some smaller drinking fountains in front of the History Museum.
 It’s a bit odd drinking warm water, but we didn’t notice any unpleasant taste or smell and if you filled your water bottle and put it in the fridge it soon became very refreshing.

 The Women’s Market is definitely your best bet for fresh, in season fruits and vegetables, but for general groceries (including wine!) the Billa chain of stores was great.
 Reasonable prices and they seem to be everywhere.
 FYI, if you’re using google maps to find a Billa store, search for supermarket, not grocery store.
 Staying in an Airbnb for two weeks required us to buy additional toilet paper and weirdly (at least to us) Bulgarians seem to like scented toilet paper, with scents like lavender or peach.
-Toilet paper doubled as Kleenex for us and the scented paper was rather overpowering and a tiny bit nauseating.
+Toilet paper doubled as Kleenex for us when nothing else is available, and the scented paper was rather overpowering and a tiny bit nauseating.